-Citizens' rights with respect to health and long-term care insurance or coverage in case of illness and long-term care needs
+Citizens' rights with respect to health and long-term care insurance and coverage in case of illness or long-term care needs

 Recognition of professional qualifications in healthcare

-When the transition phase ends or (in case of a disorderly Brexit) upon withdrawal, the Professional Recognition Directive 2005/36/EC will no longer apply to the UK, which means the regulations contained therein pertaining to the automatic recognition of professional healthcare qualifications of doctors, dentists, pharmacists, midwives, nurses and health workers may no longer be applied between the UK and the EU.
+When the transition phase ends, the Professional Recognition Directive 2005/36/EC will no longer apply to the UK, which means its regulations governing the recognition of the professional healthcare qualifications of doctors, dentists, pharmacists, midwives, nurses and healthcare workers may no longer be applied between the UK and the EU.

 Movement of medicinal products and medical devices

-Ensuring the population’s uninterrupted supply of medicinal products, vaccines and medical devices is of utmost priority for the Federal Government.
+Ensuring the population’s uninterrupted supply of medicinal products, vaccines and medical devices is of utmost priority to the Federal Government.

-According to the Higher Federal Authorities within the remit of the Federal Ministry of Health, there is currently no concrete evidence that the United Kingdom's withdrawal from the EU will lead to serious problems with the supply of medicinal products or vaccines in Germany.
-Losing the contribution of the British licensing authority (MHRA – Medicines and Healthcare products Regulatory Agency) to handling the workload resulting from European authorization procedures and approval procedures for clinical trials, means that the authorities of the other Member States, such as the German licensing authorities BfArM and PEI, will need to take over an increasing number of their tasks.
-Provision has already been made for increasing their staff accordingly.
+Losing the contribution the British licensing authority (MHRA – Medicines and Healthcare Products Regulatory Agency) made towards handling the workload resulting from European marketing authorisation procedures and approval procedures for clinical trials means that the authorities of the other Member States, such as the German licensing authorities BfArM and PEI, will be taking over a growing number of tasks.
+Provision has been made for increasing their staff accordingly.

 German Liaison Agency Health Insurance (Deutsche Verbindungsstelle Krankenversicherung – Ausland) Since the specifics of each case and the questions asked frequently vary, we recommend that affected citizens contact their health insurance fund or health insurance carrier in Germany directly.